markwinton/activity-card/README.md

 3. Run `npm install` to install dependencies

-4. Run `npm run start` to start the service and webpack-dev-server
+4. Run `npm run start:dev` to start the service and webpack-dev-server

 5. Open your browser to [localhost:8080](http://localhost:8080)